 This is where syrosingopine comes in to help.
-It assists in blocking that pathway.
+It assists in blocking the pathway.

 Metformin, on the other hand, helps to block the second of the two cellular pathways that cancer cells depend on for NAD+ regeneration.

-The researchers believed this drug cocktail offers a promising remedy to the dreaded medical condition.
+The researchers believe that this drug cocktail offers a promising remedy for cancer.
 Combination of drugs similar in action to syrosingopine with metformin can improve the potential of the anti-diabetic medication for treating cancer.

 The finding on the action of syrosingopine as a dual inhibitor of two key lactate transporters is a very significant one.
 There are no other inhibitors available for one of the two transporters at the moment.